-In fiscal 2018-19 the Corporation paid \$1,292,000 to NS TIR to provide maintenance services on the Cobequid Pass Toll Highway under the terms of the Annual Maintenance Agreement.
+In fiscal 2019-20 the Corporation paid \$1,347,000 to NS TIR to provide maintenance services on the Cobequid Pass Toll Highway under the terms of the Annual Maintenance Agreement.
 The majority of this work consists of snow and ice removal during the winter months.
 The Department also performs annual line painting, guardrail replacement and repair, litter removal, and other routine maintenance activities to ensure the highway is maintained at a high standard.

-For Capital projects, the Corporation expended \$236,000 to upgrade the Waste Water Treatment Plant and \$192,000 for upgrades to the Tolling System.
+For Capital projects, the Corporation expended \$327,000 for new toll booths, \$165,000 for upgrades to the tolling system and \$894,000 for microsurfacing.

-These works were funded through the Corporation's Major Maintenance Reserve Fund, and involved no public monies.
+These works were funded through the Corporation's Major Maintenance Reserve Fund and involved no public monies.